christophscheuch/website/content/publication/stochastic-latency.md

 publication_short = "Working Paper (Under Revision)"

 # Abstract and optional shortened version.
-abstract = "Distributed ledger technologies rely on consensus protocols confronting traders with random waiting times until the transfer of ownership is accomplished.
-This time-consuming settlement process exposes arbitrageurs to price risk and imposes limits to arbitrage.
-We derive theoretical arbitrage boundaries under general assumptions and show that they increase with expected latency, latency uncertainty, spot volatility, and risk aversion.
-Using high-frequency data from the Bitcoin network, we estimate arbitrage boundaries due to settlement latency of on average 124 basis points, covering 88% of the observed cross-exchange price differences.
-Settlement through decentralized systems thus induces non-trivial frictions affecting market efficiency and price formation. " abstract_short = ""
+abstract = "Distributed ledger technologies replace trusted intermediaries with time-consuming consensus protocols to record the transfer of ownership.
+This settlement latency imposes limits to arbitrage and hinders price discovery.
+We theoretically derive arbitrage bounds that increase with expected latency, latency uncertainty, volatility and risk aversion.
+Using Bitcoin orderbook and network data, we estimate arbitrage bounds of on average 121 basis points, explaining 91% of the observed cross-market price differences.
+Consistent with our theory, periods of high latency risk exhibit large price differences, while asset flows chase arbitrage opportunities.
+Decentralized settlement without centralized clearing thus introduces a non-trivial friction that affects market efficiency." abstract_short = ""

 # Featured image thumbnail (optional)